 There is a ramp at the main entrance of the building providing access to staircase C and from there to the elevator that leads to the 4th floor, where the HIAP studios are located.

 The studios can also be accessed from outdoors without any impediment by using the elevator in staircase B. After reaching the 4th floor and exiting the elevator, one needs to pass through the doors (2 or 3, depending on which studio one wishes to reach) of the corridor that leads from staircase B to staircase C. These doors are not equipped with an automatic opening mechanism.

 Find more information about accessibility in Cable Factory here.

 Board & Associates

-HIAP Board consists of artists, curators, arts administrators and directors of various Finnish cultural organizations.
+HIAP Board consists of artists, curators and other experts of art and culture.

 Petri Ruikka, Curator/Artist

 Kiira Miesmaa, Managing Director, Galerie Forsblom